-Public input on the project will be solicited during the review period for this recirculated IS, which will last 30 days.
-Interested stakeholders will be notified by several methods, including postings on the Caltrans website and notifications to interested agencies and individuals.
-A Notice of Completion will be filed with the State Clearinghouse.
-During the review period, Caltrans will hold a public meeting to share information about the project and collect comments on the IS from interested parties.
-The review period and instructions for submitting comments are included on the first page of this document.
-All formal comments will be addressed, and responses published in the Final IS.
-If the Final IS is approved, a ND will be signed and included with the Final IS.
+Public input on the project was solicited during the review period for this recirculated Initial Study with Negative Declaration, which lasted 30 days (March 22, 2021 to April 20, 2021).
+Interested stakeholders were notified by several methods, including postings on the Caltrans website and notifications to interested agencies and individuals.
+A Notice of Completion was filed with the State Clearinghouse on March 22, 2021, which initiated the public review period.
+During the review period, Caltrans held a virtual public meeting on April 8, 2021, to share information about the project and collect informal comments on the recirculated IS from interested parties.
+Meeting information, including links to the online meeting and call-in numbers, was made available at https://deavpm.wixsite.com/sr-1tos.